mech/Notes/JavaScript/React/states.md

 You can have instance properties for state that do not control how a component renders like `this._timer`

 **Note**: Data flow down the component hierarchy.
 Event typically flow upstream to the owner component so they can make the decision to re-render child components.

+* Data only flows from parents to the children.
+* Children thus only have the logic to display the data, not modify it.
+* Children also handle events and then inform parents via callback or events.
+Parents then modify their own state.

+## State

+**Warning**: Do not sync states, you will screw it up and make it out of sync!
+Because you need a single source of truth.

 ## PropTypes